Abstract

 Discussion

-Typically, KH domains contain a GXXG motif within the loop between the first and second α helix (21).
-Analysis of the sequence of the KHL domains in DTX3L shows these domains lack this motif.
-Despite multiple studies revealing that mutation of residues in this motif abolishes binding to nucleic acids (2225), FL DTX3L and the fragment lacking the first KHL domain and RRM can still bind ssDNA and ssRNA.
-It seems plausible that the lack of a GXXG motif could be compensated by multiple KHL domains that function together to cooperatively bind and present the 3’ end of ssNAs to the RING-DTC domain for ubiquitination.
+Typically, KH domains contain a GXXG motif within the loop between the first and second α helix (22).
+However, analysis of the sequence of the KHL domains in DTX3L shows these domains lack this motif.
+Multiple studies have shown that mutation in this motif abolishes binding to nucleic acids (23–26).
+Our findings show the DTX3L DTC domain binds nucleic acids but whether the KHL domains contribute to nucleic acid binding requires further investigation.
+Additionally, the structure of the first KHL domain was recently reported and shown to form a tetrameric assembly (20).
+Our analysis with DTX3L 232-C, which lacks the first KHL domain and RRM, indicate that it can still bind ssDNA and ssRNA.
+Despite this, a more detailed analysis will be required to determine whether oligomerization plays a role in nucleic acid binding and ubiquitination.

 In recent years, several studies have unveiled diverse reactions catalysed by DTX3L.
-It forms a heterodimeric complex with PARP9, facilitating the direct ubiquitination of substrates such as H2B (26).
-This complex can recruit PARylated substrates, either through PARP9 macrodomains (26) or DTX3L DTC domain (10), for direct substrate ubiquitination.
-Notably, it can catalyse the transfer of Ub to NAD+ or ADPr (79), including ADPr moieties of PARylated substrates, encompassing both proteins and nucleic acids (9).
+It forms a heterodimeric complex with PARP9, facilitating the direct ubiquitination of substrates such as H2B (27).
+This complex can recruit PARylated substrates, either through PARP9 macrodomains (27) or DTX3L DTC domain (10), for direct substrate ubiquitination.
+Notably, it can catalyse the transfer of Ub to NAD+ or ADPr (7–9), including ADPr moieties of PARylated substrates, encompassing both proteins and nucleic acids (9).
 Moreover, we have expanded its substrate repertoire by demonstrating its ability to directly ubiquitinate the 3’ end of ssNAs.
 Whether this reaction occurs in cells and what the native substrate (RNA, DNA or both) are yet to be determined.
 Due to the labile nature of the ribose ester bond and cleavage of Ub conjugates by DUBs, as well as the digestion of nucleic acids by nucleases, our ability to probe the Ub modification of ssNAs in a cellular context has so far been limited.
-Connecting these chemical reactions to precise biological functions requires meticulously designed experiments aimed at distinguishing these functions.
-However, based on the known functions of the DTX3L/PARP9 complex, our current study does offer some insights.
+Connecting these chemical reactions to precise biological functions requires carefully designed experiments aimed at distinguishing these functions.
+Based on the known functions of the DTX3L/PARP9 complex and the findings of this study, we propose several hypotheses for future research.
 The DTX3L/PARP9 complex has a known involvement in DNA damage repair, utilising PARP9’s macrodomains to recognise PAR and assist in complex recruitment to the damaged foci (8).
-RNA itself contributes to DNA damage repair (27).
+RNA itself contributes to DNA damage repair (28).
 Likewise, these damage sites may involve DNA breaks with 3’ overhangs.
 Our findings reveal that DTX3L can recognise and ubiquitinate ssRNA, or dsDNA with a 3’ overhang of two or more nucleotides.
-This observation suggests a possible substrate for DTX3L in DNA damage repair pathways.
+This observation suggests a possible substrate for DTX3L in DNA damage repair pathways, which requires further investigation.
 In eukaryotic cells, messenger RNA (mRNA) is a source of ssRNA that commonly possesses a poly-A tail at the 3’ end.
-Our data indicated that DTX3L can ubiquitinate ssRNA containing a poly-A sequence (Fig. 1G, lane R9), offering a potential avenue for future exploration.
+Our data indicated that DTX3L can ubiquitinate ssRNA containing a poly-A sequence (Fig. 1G, lane R9), offering a possibility for future exploration.
 Viruses contain a diverse range of genetic materials including ssNAs, which might be plausible ubiquitination targets.
-Studies have shown that expression of DTX3L/PARP9 complex is induced after virus infection, and the complex plays a role in antiviral defense mechanisms by ubiquitinating both host and viral proteins (26, 28).
-Ubiquitination of viral ssNAs by DTX3L presents another potential avenue for future research.
+Studies have shown that expression of DTX3L/PARP9 complex is induced after viral infection, and the complex plays a role in antiviral defense mechanisms by ubiquitinating both host and viral proteins (27, 29).
+Ubiquitination of viral ssNAs by DTX3L presents another intriguing hypothesis for future research.

 Our study reports the first example of direct ubiquitination of ssNAs by DTX3L and illustrates the possibility of additional roles for ubiquitination beyond that of a conventional post-translational modification.